chigkim/haystack-test/README.md

 ## Process

+This is what the script does when you run the test.

 * Read `secrets.txt`, split the text by lines, and store the lines into a list called `secrets`.
 * Read `text.txt`, split the text by words, and store the words into a list called `words`.
 * Before each test, shuffle the `words` list.
 * Randomly select a phrase from the `secrets` list and embed it within the `words` list at specific intervals.
 * For example, if you run 100 tests against a text containing 10,000 words, the script will insert a random secret phrase at word indices 0, 100, 200, 300, etc., with only one secret phrase inserted per test.
-* Join the `words` list into a single document along with a predefined prompt and feed it to the model.
+* Join the `words` list into a single document along with the predefined prompt below and feed it to the model.

 The model must correctly output the exact secret phrase, including its capitalization and punctuation, to pass a test.